qingpeng9802/vscode-common-lisp/CONTRIBUTING.md

 Run `vsce package`.
 Then, you will get a `common-lisp-x.x.x.vsix` in your `./` .
+> `.vscodeignore` uses whitelist mode.
+Run `npx vsce ls` to check what has been packaged.

 If you would like to use the packaged `.vsix` extension, you can load the `.vsix` extension to vscode by referring to [extension-marketplace install-from-a-vsix](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix).